joseph-c-mcguire/predictive-maintenance-app-backend/README.md

 docker-compose up
 ```

+Once the project is running, you can access the website at `http://localhost:3000`.

 ## License

 This project is licensed under the BSD 3-Clause License.
 See the LICENSE file for details.